renchris/app-router-with-webauthn/README.md

 1. **`lib/login.ts`**: This file contains the functions that are involved with the user log in process.

-1. **`lib/prisma.ts`**: This file sets up the Prisma Client that is used by Prisma functions in the `/lib/database.ts` file.

 1. **`lib/register.ts`**: This file contains the functions that are involved with the user registration process.

 1. **`lib/session.ts`**: This file sets up the Iron Session object used by the session functions in the `lib/cookieAction.ts` file.

+1. **`/drizzle`**: This directory will contain the drizzle files to set up and define our Drizzle database instance and tables.

+1. **`drizzle/db.ts`**: This file sets up the Drizzle database instance that is used by Drizzle functions in the `/lib/database.ts` and `/lib/login.ts` files.

-1. **`prisma.schema.ts`**: This is the configuration file that sets up Prisma with the database source type and data model definition.
+1. **`/drizzle/schema.ts`**: This is the configuration file that sets up Drizzle table data model definitions.

 1. **`/src/app`**: This directory will contain all of the code related to what you will see on the front-end of the site. `src` is a convention for “source code” and `app` is the convention for “app router”.